Want to create videos without appearing in them? Here are 10 video creation ideas for introverts to help you make

 1. Hire a spokesperson or narrator

-You can find spokespeople who will use their face in the video instead of yours if you feel the need for a person to be in the video.
+You can find spokespeople who will use their faces in the video instead of yours if you feel the need for a person to be in the video.
 Check out a few gigs on Fiverr to find someone who can be a spokesperson for you.
 It’s a lot less expensive than you may think.

 The only issue with this is that you will need to write a full script that sounds natural and that may take some work, but you can use the Jasper AI writer tool to help you turn your blog post into a video script.